rydmike/flex_color_scheme/README.md

 The **customFlexScheme** `FlexSchemeData` definition is the same as in example 2, it is not repeated below.
-In the example below, if we select the `FlexScheme.custom` option, we use our **customFlexScheme** object, otherwise the selected built-in scheme we selected on the HomePage is used.
-We also set the surface style to `FlexSurface.strong`, for a strong primary color branded blend in surfaces and backgrounds.
+In the example below, if we select the `FlexScheme.custom` option, we use our **customFlexScheme** object, otherwise the built-in scheme we select on the HomePage is used.
+We also set the surface style to `FlexSurface.strong`, for a strong primary color branded blend in surface and background colors.

  ```dart
  class _DemoAppState extends State<DemoApp> {